Blog April 11, 2023

 7. Addressing the justice needs of displaced people and host communities requires greater investment.
 At the onset of the event, it was highlighted that refugee crises face funding shortages everywhere while also affecting every part of the world.
 Unfortunately, funding gaps for displacement crises are not new, despite emerging evidence on the dividends of integration.
 Similarly, justice funding is often a low priority for donors, even though the costs of injustice are high.
 In recognition of this evidence, donors across the humanitarian and justice sectors should ensure their support is coherent, collaborative, and recognizes common goals between the two sectors.
 Funding priorities should include investment in data and evidence, legal services and support for displaced communities, and people-centered justice approaches.

 8. To localize displacement policies, we have to understand capacity constraints and address gaps in services.
-Most refugee host states lack the economic resources to support displaced communities alongside their own, yet many still choose to integrate migrants and refugees into their countries, and provide them with access to services.
+Most refugee host states lack the economic resources to support displaced communities alongside their own, yet many still choose to integrate migrants and refugees into their countries and provide them with access to services.
 As new initiatives are designed by state and non-state partners, they must consider fiscal and bureaucratic constraints at local and national levels.

 What’s Next?

 Addressing the justice needs of displaced populations is an iterative and adaptive processAs one humanitarian expert emphasized, we must: 1) begin by understanding the needs, 2) provide services to meet them, 3) re-evaluate whether the services continue to address the needs of the people, and 4) continue to improve service delivery.
 Collaboration across the humanitarian-development-peace nexus, with justice as a key component, is essential to effective emergency response, sustained recovery, and lasting solutions.
 Taken as a starting point, the recommendations presented here offer parameters for effective interventions.
 This is just the beginning, however.
-CIC and Pathfinders’ Justice for Refugees initiative will continue to bring together justice, humanitarian, and development actors to facilitate coordinated policymaking through thematic convenings and targeted meetings.
+CIC and Pathfinders’ Justice for Displaced Populations initiative will continue to bring together justice, humanitarian, and development actors to facilitate coordinated policymaking through thematic convenings and targeted meetings.

 To access the event details, a list of speakers, and background materials from “Access to Justice in Situations of Forced Displacement: From Evidence to Action,” please visit this page.